Kite (1998 film): Release history

 A Kite was first released on VHS in Japan on February 25, 1998, and October 25, 1998, and was released on DVD in Japan on July 25 and December 18, 1998.
 An edited version titled A Kite: International Version was released on DVD in Japan on July 25, 2000.
 Another DVD set titled A Kite: Premium Collectors Version was released by Happinet on December 21, 2007.
 A DVD and Blu-Ray set titled A Kite Special Edition was released in Japan on April 3, 2015.

-Three versions have been released in North America; the general release version, which was first released on VHS in May 1999 and DVD on April 25, 2000; a "Director's Cut" version that contains nearly 10 minutes of explicit footage, which was released on DVD on January 29, 2002, by Media Blasters' adult label, Kitty Media; and a "Special Edition" that contains Kite in its original, uncut form, which was first released on DVD on September 28, 2004.
+Three versions have been released in North America: the general release version, which was first released on VHS in May 1999 and DVD on April 25, 2000; a "Director's Cut" version that contains nearly 10 minutes of explicit footage, which was released on DVD on January 29, 2002, by Media Blasters' adult label, Kitty Media; and a "Special Edition" that contains Kite in its original, uncut form, which was first released on DVD on September 28, 2004.
+Media Blasters later re-released both the general release and the Director's cut versions on Blu-ray separately in 2014 and 2017, respectively.
+On August 3, 2024, Discotek Media announce their license to the Kite film series starting with the 1998 film and will release three versions of the anime, including an "International" version that was never released in the US, on Blu-ray in September 2024.

 Kite was released on DVD in Australia on September 21, 2005, and in New Zealand on September 11, 2005, by Madman Entertainment.

 Due to Norway's strict child pornography laws, Kite has been banned due to a graphic scene of sexual assault on a minor.